tannewt/wa-law.org/bill/2021-22/sb/5105/S/README.md

     f. **Establish a process to report noncompliance or lack of improvement**.

+## Section 4
+> This section adds a new section to an existing chapter [43.06D](/rcw/43_state_government—executive/43.006D_office_of_equity.md).
+Here is the [modified chapter](rcw/43_state_government—executive/43.006D_office_of_equity.md) for context.

+1. A community advisory board is created within the office to advise the office on its priorities and timelines.

+2. The director must appoint members to the community advisory board.
+No more than 20 voting members may be appointed.
+The voting members must support diverse representation by geography and identity and include, but not be limited to, a representative of the commission on African American affairs, the commission on Asian Pacific American affairs, the commission on Hispanic affairs, the federally recognized tribes, the human rights commission, the LGBTQ commission, the women's commission, and a member of the disability community nominated by the chair of the governor's committee on disability issues and employment.

+3. The community advisory board shall, among other duties determined by the director, provide guidance to the office on standards and performance measures.

+4. The community advisory board is staffed by the office.

+5. Board members shall be entitled to compensation of $50 per day for each day spent conducting official business and to reimbursement for travel expenses as provided by RCW 43.03.050 and 43.03.060.

+6. The community advisory board may adopt bylaws for the operation of its business for the purposes of this chapter.

+## Section 5
+> This section adds a new section to an existing chapter [43.06D](/rcw/43_state_government—executive/43.006D_office_of_equity.md).
+Here is the [modified chapter](rcw/43_state_government—executive/43.006D_office_of_equity.md) for context.

+Each agency shall:

+1. Designate an agency diversity, equity, and inclusion liaison who reports directly to the head of the agency, within existing resources to serve as the liaison between the agency and the office;

+2. Apply an equity lens, as developed by the office in accordance with RCW 43.06D.040, to assess existing and proposed agency policies, services and service delivery, practices, programs, and budget decisions using the assessment tools developed by the office under RCW 43.06D.040;

+3. Develop and submit a diversity, equity, and inclusion plan to the office, in accordance with RCW 43.06D.040;

+4. Develop and maintain written language access policies and plans;

+5. Collaborate with the office to establish performance measures in accordance with RCW 43.06D.040;

+6. Provide data and information requested by the office in accordance with standards established pursuant to RCW 43.06D.040; and

+7. Submit a response to the office's report on agency performance, under RCW 43.06D.040.

 ## Section 6
-(1) By October 31, 2025, the Washington state institute for public policy shall evaluate the implementation of the office of equity and report to the governor and appropriate committees of the legislature.
+1. By October 31, 2025, the Washington state institute for public policy shall evaluate the implementation of the office of equity and report to the governor and appropriate committees of the legislature.
 The report must include, but is not limited to:

-(a) The level of staffing and funding provided to the office of equity for its operation;
+    a.
+The level of staffing and funding provided to the office of equity for its operation;

-(b) Guidance to the office of equity from the community advisory board;
+    b.
+Guidance to the office of equity from the community advisory board;

-(c) The office of equity's strategic plan;
+    c.
+The office of equity's strategic plan;

-(d) The extent to which the office duplicates the activities of, or has a mission that overlaps with, other agencies or of the private sector;
+    d.
+The extent to which the office duplicates the activities of, or has a mission that overlaps with, other agencies or of the private sector;

-(e) The broad strategic goals and standards for the enterprise related to diversity, equity, and inclusion;
+    e.
+The broad strategic goals and standards for the enterprise related to diversity, equity, and inclusion;

-(f) Agency-specific performance measures and outcomes; and (g) The state of diversity, equity, and inclusion efforts across the enterprise.
+    f.
+Agency-specific performance measures and outcomes; and

+    g.
+The state of diversity, equity, and inclusion efforts across the enterprise.

-(2) This section expires July 1, 2026.
+2. This section expires July 1, 2026.